lambtron/twapchat/README.md

 ## Running locally

 Since we're using generators and other features of ECMAScript 6, you'll have to upgrade your node to at least 0.11.
-We'll use [n](https://www.npmjs.org/package/n).
+We'll use [n](https://www.npmjs.org/package/n) to manage your node version.
 Install it first and then use it to upgrade node to 0.11.14.

 ```
 $ npm install n -g